alanyee/udt/README.md

 recv:Connection was broken.
 ```
 ### Remove Windows support (WIP)
 I am only testing for Linux/Unix support.
-So, removing macro guards improves
+So, removing Windows support code
-the code's readability.
+such as macro guards improves the code's readability.
 Fat meat is greasy.

 ## TODOS
 * ~~If it can't open a port, stderr~~